officialbishowb/shopping_list/README.md

 # Shopping List
 A simple shopping list web application made with Vue.js and PouchDB with "Offline First" approach.
 The application is a PWA (Progressive Web App) and can be installed on your device.

+The list and items are stored in the browser's local storage and can be accessed offline.
+The data can also be synced with a remote CouchDB server.
 ## Run Locally

 - [Shopping List](#shopping-list)